durrcommasteven/durrcommasteven.github.io/_posts/2024-10-01-shiny-balls.md

 Already these visualizations raise some interesting questions, like
 - What is the fractal dimension of this [sphere packing](https://www.worldscientific.com/doi/abs/10.1142/S0218348X94000739)?
-- And why do I want to bite into these spheres so much?
+- Why do I want to bite into these spheres so much?

 ## Higher Generations